Shahril-Iskandar/personal-school-timetable-planner/README.md

 # SSM-Timetable-Planner
+What is this about?
-Converting SSM PDF Timetable to Excel.
-Subsequently, run macro to make it similar to NTU STARS with dropdown option and show in calendar format.
-Able to export to Google calendar format.
+Allow students to plan their courses visually, following NTU STARS format that allows for dropdown option and visually display in calendar format.
+Students can also export to Google calendar format.

+How?
-Downdload file `Module 1.bas` and follow guide on `Instructions.ipynb`
+Download file `Module 1.bas` and follow guide on `Instructions.ipynb`